rivindu-ashinsa/Agentic-ai-application/GENERATED_README_OPTIMIZED.md

 **Note**: This model processes medical data and should be used for educational/research purposes only.
 Clinical decisions should not be based solely on machine learning predictions without proper medical validation.
 ```

-This README provides a comprehensive overview of the lung cancer prediction project, including all technical details from the provided summaries, clear setup instructions, usage examples, and proper documentation structure for a professional machine learning repository.